BIM2SIM/bim2sim/docs/source/user-guide/PluginIFCCheck.md

 is part of the ifcopenshell framework.
 The IDS standard (version 1.0) does not cover all required checks.
 For example, it is not possible to check the uniqueness of the GUID (Global Unique Identifier).
-Therefore the task IFC Check also include functions, which cover the missing checks.
+Therefore the task IFC Check also includes functions, which cover these missing checks.
 The general structure of the task IFC Check is shown in [Fig.: General structure of the IFC Check Task](FigStrIFCCheck)